Canon 1100D vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not offer wifi capability.

 Both the 1100D and the A7 II have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the A7 II was followed by the Sony A7 III.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1100D vs Sony A7 II